 - Chill the Dough: For an extra boost of flavor and texture, consider chilling the cookie dough before baking.
 This helps intensify the chocolatey goodness and prevents the cookies from spreading too much.

-- Portion the cookie batter the same size.
+- Portion the cookie batter into the same size.
 Use a spring-loaded scoop to spoon out the dough for evenly sized cookies (better for baking).

 - Bake the cookies until they are JUST set around the outside.
 The cookies might still look a little raw in the center, but once they cool, they will be perfect.